kanboard/documentation/content/en/v1/user/settings.md

 ### Project Calendar

-This calendar shows tasks with defined due date and tasks based on the creation date or the start date.
+This calendar shows tasks with a defined due date and tasks based on the creation date or the start date.

 Show tasks based on the creation date: